 Training, events and further reading

 We offer a wide range of sector-based events in the autumn and spring terms.
-Speakers at our Spotlight On events are often Nottingham alumni.
+Speakers at our events are often Nottingham alumni.

-We also offer, in conjunction with the Graduate School, events targeted at research students; these also involve alumni speakers.
-Look out for emails from your graduate centre.
+We also offer, in conjunction with the Researcher Academy, events targeted at research students; these also involve alumni speakers.